*Updated April 2018*

 In section 21.1.42 of the Church Handbook states: "Members who have made covenants in the temple should be guided by the Holy Spirit to answer for themselves personal questions about wearing the garment."

-This policy was changed because they found a lot of women struggled to wear garments them against their skin due to mastectomy prosthetics, health problems, being big or small busted, and having a harder to clothe shapes.
+This policy was changed because they found a lot of women struggled to wear garments against their skin due to mastectomy prosthetics, health problems, being big or small busted, and having a harder time to clothe shapes.
 There was no big church announcement about this change.
 I wish Bishops in each ward would have gotten up on the pulpit and said, "Guess what ladies, you can wear your bra under your garments!"
 Can you imagine?!
 That would be amazeballs.

 Alas, this change wasn't communicated very well to it's members.
 The only way you would know about the change if you worked in the temple, had recently got endowed, or heard about it from others.
 But because things are sacred in the temple, I feel like there's a disconnect between members being helpful and informative and trying to keep things "sacred."